 While we tend to think of therapy in terms of counseling, psychiatry, and clinical psychology, there is also a whole separate realm of therapy: occupational therapy.

 This type of therapy is intended to help people with more physical problems than psychological problems, although the two can often go hand in hand.
-Occupational therapy can help people dealing with illness, injury, or disability to improve their health and promote greater quality of life.
+Occupational therapy can help people dealing with illness, injury, or disability to improve their health and promote a greater quality of life.

 Handwriting is one area where many people with physical difficulties may face many challenges.
 Handwriting requires several fine motor skills, as well as visual perception skills (Therapy Fun Zone, 2017).